OOMEN LAB

 10/04/25: Congratulations to Honours students Stephanie Maheux and Abbi Scher who completed their theses on bluefin tuna genomics!

-27/03/25: Our paper 'The genome sequence of Atlantic Bluefin Tuna, Thunnus thynnus (Linnaeus, 1758)' is published open access on Wellcome Open Research and awaiting peer review.
+27/03/25: Our paper 'The genome sequence of Atlantic Bluefin Tuna, Thunnus thynnus (Linnaeus, 1758)' is published open access on Wellcome Open Research.

 23/01/25: It's an incredible honour to receive the Sidnie Manton Award from the British Ecological Society for my paper 'Genomic reaction norms inform predictions of plastic and adaptive responses to climate change'.